The Littlewood-Richardson rule for Schur multiple zeta functions: Abstract

 \section{Abstract}

-The Schur multiple zeta function was defined as a multivariable function by Nakasuji-Phuksuwan-Yamasaki [NPY].
-Inspired by the product formula of Schur functions, the products of Schur multiple zeta functions have been studied, for example, in \cite{NT} and \cite{N}.
-While the product of two Schur functions expands as a linear combination of Schur functions, it is known that a similar expansion for the product of Schur multiple zeta functions can be obtained by symmetrizing, i.e., by taking the summation over all permutations of the variables.
+The Schur multiple zeta function was defined as a multivariable function by Nakasuji-Phuksuwan-Yamasaki.
+Inspired by the product formula of Schur functions, the products of Schur multiple zeta functions have been studied, for example, by Nakasuji--Takeda and by Nakaoka.
+While a product of two Schur functions expands as a linear combination of Schur functions, it is known that a similar expansion for the product of Schur multiple zeta functions can be obtained by symmetrizing, i.e., by taking the summation over all permutations of the variables.
 In this paper, we present a more refined formula by restricting the summation from the full symmetric group to its specific subgroup.